abdelaz3r/sparkline_svg/README.md

 ### Customization

-`Sparkline` allows you to customize the chart showing or hiding the dots, the line, and the area under the line.
+Sparkline SVG allows you to customize the chart showing or hiding the dots, the line, and the area under the line.
 There are two ways to customize the chart:
 - Using the options like color or width.
 - Using the CSS classes option to give classes to SVG elements and then using CSS to style them.